kikofernandez/programmingfightclub/chapters/recap.md

 dog.bark()
 ```

-The dog can bark when we update its attribute `alert` with the setter defined
-in the `Dog` class.
+The dog barks when it is startled, let's make her bark:

 ```java
 dog.setAlert(true);